 In engineering or biology, one often encounters complex systems of interacting parts.
 Systems may be designed, such as a power grid or a mechanical clockwork, or arise through selection mechanisms, such as animal population dynamics or the evolution of new species.
 In both cases, a full understanding of a system’s behavior requires understanding both individual rules, network interactions, and the effects of exogenous factors.
 A complex-systems approach reinterprets the science of politics in terms of the conceptual goals of engineering.
 Government arises from a combination of designed and naturally-arising features that include institutions, demographics, and geographic variation.
-We propose to describethe U.S. system of representative democracy in terms of how these features interact to form a complex system. .
-This approach will draw upon individual political science investigations, which often concern themselves with identifying and quantifying effects and causality of discrete components of the system.
+We suggest viewing the U.S. system of representative democracy in terms of how its features interact to form a complex system.
+An engineering-inspired approach seeks to assess the emergent behavior that arises when such features work together, identify nonlinear interactions, and help understand events that go outside past experience.

+Understanding feedback loops and hysteresis effects are critical to understanding a complex system.

 For example, confirmation of judicial appointments used to require the approval of both of an appointee’s home-state Senators as well as supermajority support on the floor of the Senate; now, confirmation votes now routinely follow partisan lines and require only bare-majority support.
 The long-lasting nature of judicial appointments creates a hysteresis effect which increases incentives for legislators and the President to intensify polarized conflict.
 Indeed, any institutional rules that would give a long-lasting advantage, such as lifetime judicial appointments, provide an incentive to engage in hardball tactics.
 As judicial appointments take on outsized importance because the fight about then is both bitter and partisan, they in turn become an issue that motivates polarization, thus creating a feedback loop.

 Another feedback loop involves the link between gerrymandering and polarization of legislators (Merrill et al., 2014).
 Gerrymandering protects incumbent legislators from voter opinion.
 Party loyalty in polarized conditions is high, and districts are easily drawn to be safe in the general election since relatively few voters “swing” (Gelman et al 2016).
 Conversely polarization increases the incentives for gerrymandering.
 Under polarized conditions, a political party will be less willing to share control with the opposition, and more prone to draw lines aggressively to maximize the number of seats held.
 Thus, polarization leads to "go for broke" willingness to do anything to maintain power, including egregious gerrymandering.
 With so much at stake, tactics may take a more confrontational tone of “Constitutional hardball” (Tushnet 2004) in which governing norms are broken and rules are bent, especially in the service of gaining advantage.
 But incivility and norm violation by one side will ultimately be met with further incivility and norms violation when the other side returns to power.
 Thus, egregious gerrymandering in turn fosters a contentious and distrustful environment in which polarization is made more likely.